HONEY Overview Information

 Possibly Effective for:

 - Wound healing.
 Applying honey preparations directly to wounds or using dressings containing honey seems to improve healing.
-Several small clinical trials and case reports describe the use of honey or honey-soaked dressings for various types of wounds, including wounds after surgery, chronic leg ulcers, abscesses, burns, abrasions, cuts, and places where skin was taken for grafting.
+Several small studies describe the use of honey or honey-soaked dressings for various types of wounds, including wounds after surgery, chronic leg ulcers, abscesses, burns, abrasions, cuts, and places where skin was taken for grafting.
 Honey seems to reduce odors and pus, help clean the wound, reduce infection, reduce pain, and decrease time to healing.
 In some reports, wounds healed with honey after other treatments failed to work.

 - Infections caused by catheters used for kidney dialysis.
 Early research suggests that manuka honey (Medihoney) applied three times weekly to the exit sites of certain types of implanted hemodialysis catheters is as effective as a standard treatment called mupirocin ointment in reducing the occurrence of catheter-associated infections and blood infections.